shader-slang/slangpy/kernelfunctions/docs/OverloadsAndCallShapes2.md

 This builds on the thoughts in the BroadCastShapes.md doc, now having attempted to write it in a few different ways.

 This refined overview from broadcastshapes.md is the foundation of overloads.
-For a given slangpy function call, we define an N dimensional **call shape, CS** and call index, *call_idx*.
+For a given slangpy function call, we define an N dimensional **call shape, CS** and **call index, call_idx**.
 This shape is always inferred regardless of whether explicit mappings were provided.

-The kernel shape is analogous to the 'num threads' used to disaptch a classic compute kernel, and the call index is analogous to the thread_id passed to the entry point.
+The call shape is analogous to the `num_threads` used to dispatch a classic compute kernel, and the call index is analogous to the `thread_id` passed to the entry point.

 Most types, even vectors can be thought of as a container with an element type.
-The itself container has a shape, and an element type (which may also be a container) has a shape.
+The container itself has a shape, and an element type (which may also be a container) has a shape.
 For any type therefore, the overall shape can be defined as:

 `shape = container_shape + element_type.shape`